Compositeness of hadron resonances in finite volume: Application

 \subsection{$\Lambda(1405)$ in infinite volume}

 The properties of the $\Lambda(1405)$ resonance have been successfully reproduced in chiral SU(3) dynamics~\cite{Kaiser:1995eg,Oset:1998it,Oller:2000fj,Jido:2003cb,Hyodo:2007jq,Hyodo:2011ur}, where the interaction kernel derived in chiral perturbation theory is iterated in the scattering equation to obtain the coupled-channel meson-baryon scattering amplitude with strangeness $S=-1$ and isospin $I=0$.
 The subtraction constants in the loop functions are determined by the total cross sections of the $K^{-}p$ elastic and inelastic scatterings and the threshold branching ratios.
 In addition, the $K^{-}p$ scattering length has recently been determined by the measurement of the kaonic hydrogen by SIDDHARTA~\cite{Bazzi:2011zj,Bazzi:2012eq,Meissner:2004jr}.
 Thanks to the accurate constraints by SIDDHARTA, it is now possible to discuss $\Lambda(1405)$ at the quantitative level.
-In fact, the meson-baryon scattering amplitude is constructed by achieving $\chi^{2}/$d.o.f.$\sim 1$ with all experimental data~\cite{Ikeda:2011pi,Ikeda:2012au}.
+In fact, the meson-baryon scattering amplitude is constructed by achieving $\chi^{2}$ per degree of freedom $\sim$1 with all experimental data~\cite{Ikeda:2011pi,Ikeda:2012au}.

 In this work, we employ the effective Tomozawa-Weinberg (ETW) model introduced in Ref.~\cite{Ikeda:2012au} for the description of the $\Lambda(1405)$ resonance.
 This is a simple two-channel ($\bar{K}N$ and $\pi\Sigma$) model with the leading order chiral interaction, but reasonably well reproduces the results of the full next-to-leading order (NLO) calculation including the SIDDHARTA result.
-The coupled-channel scattering amplitude $T_{ij}(W)$ is obtained by Eq.~\eqref{eq:amplitudesingle} in matrix form:
+The interaction kernel to be used in Eq.~\eqref{eq:amplitude} is given by